Friends of the Goffstown Rail Trail

-The next Friends of the Goffstown Rail Trail meeting will be Tuesday May 28th, 7:00 pm at the Parks & Rec Center on Mast Road (map).
+You are invited to the Friends of the Goffstown Rail Trail meetings on the Fourth Tuesday each month, 7:00 pm (January - November) at the Parks & Rec Center on Mast Road (Google map link).

 News and Events

 Look for 48 new wayfinding and informational signs that will help trail users of all ages and enhance safety at road crossing situations.

 - Street names at road crossings

 - Safety at the red lights & rock cut